chand1012/blog/content/blog/PythonForProgrammers/index.md

 ```

 There is two other data types that is included in Python's standard library that we should mention: tuples and ranges.
 Tuples are essentially just immutable lists, as in they are a list that cannot be changed after being defined.
-Everything else about them is the same, they index at one, individual variables are access using the same method as lists, and they can accept any type.
+Everything else about them is the same, they index at zero, individual variables are access using the same method as lists, and they can accept any type.
+Functions can also output to tuples if they return more than one value (this will be covered later).
 They can be converted to lists by passing them into the `list(x)` function.
 Ranges are a way to generate lists of numbers.
 By default, a range is its own data type, but they can be converted to lists same as tuples.
 They have three initialization variables, but this also depends on how you generate the range.
 Here are a few examples from Python's [official documentation](https://docs.python.org/3/library/stdtypes.html?highlight=range#range):

 ```python
 >>> list(range(10))